NOTE: I posted this article in the LinkedIn NBN Group. I have added it here as a post.

 Each of these outcomes can be achieved with specific, or complementary, “Central Brain” which connects people across organisations, industries and Australia.
 By leveraging open source software communities (ie; standing on the shoulders of giants), a template “Central Brain” can be delivered in 5 days, customised and publicly available in 90 days.

 It is my ambition to apply the lessons of social networking and open source to financial markets and economic development.
 I want to crowdcreate Equity Market 4.0 and inspire Economic Development 4.0.
 Toward this end, I have developed two Slideshare presentations ( http://www.slideshare.net/marcuscake ) and offer delivery of a template “Central Brain” prototype in five days which can be customised in 30-90 days (to meet requirements).
-I have also built “Central Brain” prototypes underlying a National Application Network and can demonstrate some of them today.
+I have also built “Central Brain” prototypes underlying a National Application Network and can demonstrate these.

 The presentation “Economic Development 4.0: A Central Brain to organise community innovation, collaboration, wisdom and effort to prioritise and achieve global outcomes” provides an overview of a National Application Network and other “Central Brains”.
 Existing Central Brains include Democracy 3.0, Equity Market 3.0, Climate Stability 3.0 and Health 3.0.
 New “Central Brains”, like Education 3.0, can be created in 30-90 days (assuming a specific peer to peer configuration).